algosup/2024-2025-project-3-quickest-path-team-8/documents/management/management_walkthrough.md

 The RACI Matrix is a tool used to define roles and responsibilities for each task in the project.
 You can find the RACI Matrix [here](https://docs.google.com/spreadsheets/d/1ks8q_6eMADyZjF8dcJEFqMipRGraHNshNAtUv45jEs0/edit?usp=sharing).

-### 2.4.
-Risk Management

-Now that you are aware of the responsibilities of each team member, you should read the [Risk Management](https://docs.google.com/spreadsheets/d/13ppuQtH63KG5h03xVnGx2j9pGNSQNAlM/edit?usp=sharing&ouid=117083838720275060736&rtpof=true&sd=true) document.
-This document outlines the risks associated with the project and the mitigation strategies that have been put in place to address them.

-### 2.5.
-Weekly Reports

-Every week, the team will create a Weekly Report to summarize the work done during the week, accompanied with a feedback of the team about the current feeling about the project.
-You can find the Weekly Reports [here](weekly_reports).